RileyManda/bookstore/README.md

 # 📖 Bookstore <a name="about-project"></a>

-Bookstore is a website for creating,updating and deleting books as well as checking your reading progress.
+Bookstore is a full stack website for creating, updating and deleting books as well as checking your reading progress.

 ## 🛠 Built With <a name="built-with"></a>